isouzasoares/labs-online-store/README.md

 `export DATABASE_URL=postgres://user:password@db:5432/database`

-If you do not configure the DATABASE_URL the system will use sqlite3.
+If you don`t configure the DATABASE_URL the system will use sqlite3.

 To update the local database schema you can use:

 `make migrate`

-Create django admin superuser for you to register products
+Create django admin superuser for you to register/delete/update products

 `make createsuperuser`